Steven Ball

 Anna Kannava

-BIOGRAPHY: After migrating from Cyprus at the age of fifteen Anna grew up and studied in Melbourne.
+BIOGRAPHY: After migrating from Cyprus at the age of fifteen in 1974, Anna Kannava grew up and studied in Melbourne.

 In 1982 at Deakin University she completed a Bachelor of Education in Drama and Media where she studied drama, film, screen-writing, photography and fine art with further courses in the ‘80s and ‘90s in writing and directing.

 In the 1980s she worked as an actor with a Theatre in Education team and a Greek Theatre company.
-She also travelled extensively to Europe and filmed Ten Years After, Ten Years Older in Cyprus.
+She also travelled extensively to Europe and filmed Ten Years After, Ten Years Older in Cyprus in 1985.

-She has directed several plays and short films including one play at La Mama Theatre in Melbourne and has worked as a writer, actor, director and animator.
+She directed several plays and short films including one play at La Mama Theatre in Melbourne and worked as a writer, actor, director and animator.

 Ten Years After ...
 Ten Years Older